 Notes

-- I recommend using a long wooden skewer to check for doneness as the pound cake is so thick and dense that a toothpick will not get the job done.
+- Use a long wooden skewer to check for doneness as the pound cake is so thick and dense that a toothpick will not get the job done.
 The cake will continue to bake while it cools, so be careful not to overbake it.
+Pull it from the oven when a few crumbs come out clean or with just a few crumbs on the skewer.

-- I highly recommend using a scale to measure your flour.
+- Measure your ingredients accurately.
+I highly recommend using a scale to measure your flour.
 However, if you don’t have a scale, be sure to fluff your flour with a spoon and then spoon it into your cups before leveling it off with a knife.
 This method is the best way to measure flour without overpacking the measuring cup.

-- If you forgot to set out your eggs, quickly bring them to room temperature by placing them in a large bowl and covering them with warm tap water for 5 minutes.
+- Use room temperature eggs.
+If you forgot to set out your eggs, quickly bring them to room temperature by placing them in a large bowl and covering them with warm tap water for 5 minutes.
 Room temperature eggs mix much more effortlessly into the batter.

-- Do not adjust the temperature.
-You do not want the cake’s exterior to burn before the middle bake through.
+- Do not adjust the oven temperature.
+While you may be tempted to speed up the baking with a higher oven temp, you do not want the cake’s exterior to burn before the middle bakes through.